Kurdish singer Helly Luv ready to 'Risk it All' for independence

 “I owe those Syrian Kurds a lot as really without them the video wouldn’t have been such a big success."

-"Risk it All" has since featured on an album for the 2014 FIFA football World Cup.
+"Risk it All" has since featured on an album for the 2014 FIFA soccer World Cup.

 Speaking before Germany’s victory in Sunday night's World Cup final, Luv said she had wished that the hosts or Argentina would win the tournament.
 But she hopes in a few years to be cheering on another team.